Azure-Samples/hybrid-keyvault-nodejs-create-secret/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-A sample code to create or update keyvault and create or update secret in a keyvault
+A sample code to create or update keyvault and create or update secret in a keyvault.

 ## Contents